Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Theoretical Characterization of Why Difficult Examples Hurt Contrastive Learning

-Based on the similarity graph in Section \ref{sec::toymodel}, we derive the linear probing error bounds for contrastive learning models trained with and without difficult-to-learn examples in Theorems \ref{thm::boundwo} and \ref{thm::boundwh}.
+Based on the similarity graph in Section \ref{sec::toymodel}, we derive the linear probing error bounds for contrastive learning models trained with and without difficult examples in Theorems \ref{thm::boundwo} and \ref{thm::boundwh}.
 We mention that we adopt the label recoverability (with labeling error $\delta$) and realizability assumptions from \cite{haochen2021provable}.
-The formal assumptions and proofs are shown in Appendix \ref{app::proofhurt}.